Energy-momentum conservation laws in Finsler/Kawaguchi Lagrangian formulation

 \section{Examples}

-From this section, we will omit the pull back symbol $c^\ast$ ($\sigma^\ast$ for Kawaguchi) unless we want to emphasize, for notational simpilicity.
-However, it is important to keep in mind that these equations are effective only on the submanifold; $\bm{c}$ ($\bm{\sigma}$).
+From this section, we will omit the pull back symbol $c^\ast$ ($\sigma^\ast$ for Kawaguchi) unless we need to emphasize, for notational simpilicity.
+However, it is important to keep in mind that these equations hold only on the submanifold, $\bm{c}$ ($\bm{\sigma}$).